rocket-internet-berlin/RocketTechHandbook/content/index.md

     * You will only ever be promoted, paid or given feedback based on your experience, the quality of your work and the impact you have had.
     * You will work in the mode that best suits you and your team.
 Teams at Rocket use their judgement to choose the tools and methodologies they believe will yield the most success.
     * You will have as few rules and processes imposed on you as possible.
 Some processes are globally a good idea but those that cater to the lowest common denominator can damage autonomy.
-    * You will never be asked to compromise on quality.
+    * You will not be asked by your manager to compromise quality.
 Rocket has built enough companies to know that deliberately cutting quality is always painful in the long run.
     * You may not know the project you will be working on in a few months.
 Change is part of Rocket’s business model which can be unpredictable and often fun.
     * You will be allowed to take reasonable risks.
 Well considered risks are at the heart of Rocket’s success so you will be provided with the latitude to experiment with something new to achieve great results.
     * You will be provided with opportunities to learn and grow.
 Rocket provides various career paths and you want to learn new, relevant skills.
 We will try to provide the time and resources to help you develop in the direction that best suits you.